pmartinolli/TTTTRPG/README.md

 - Tweet it [@pascaliensis](https://twitter.com/Pascaliensis).
 - Comment it on your social media.
 - Cite me it your academic work :
 > Martinolli, Pascal.
-2019. « TTTTRPG: Timeline Tree of Tabletop Role-Playing Games, celebrating more than 40 years of game design innovations. » *GitHub*.
-Dataset and dot language code. https://github.com/pmartinolli/TTTTRPG
+2019. « TTTTRPG: Timeline Tree of Tabletop Role-Playing Games, celebrating more than 40 years of game design innovations. » *Zenodo*.
+Dataset and dot language code. http://doi.org/10.5281/zenodo.3492119
 - Print it and display it in your school, library, exhibition, etc.
 - Send me an email : pascal.umontreal [at] gmail.com